Skip to main content

 These requirements add cost compared to standard construction but substantially improve your home's resilience.
 An experienced fire rebuild contractor will have Chapter 7A compliance built into their standard scope of work.

-How to Choose the Right Contractor for Your Pacific Palisades Rebuild
+How Do You Choose the Right Contractor for Your Pacific Palisades Rebuild?

 The Pacific Palisades rebuild market has attracted contractors from across the state — including many who lack the specific experience needed for hillside construction in coastal high-fire-hazard zones.
 Choosing the wrong contractor is one of the costliest and most common mistakes fire rebuild homeowners make.